rajatx185/golang-scalable-background-job-system/Readme.md

-Nice — welcome to **Golang Trainer** mode.
-Love that you want a hackathon-style, interview-ready sprint.
-I’ll give you a single, bite-sized **real-world project** that surfaces the Go skills hiring managers actually look for, plus a concrete roadmap, exact features to implement, code patterns to learn, testing/profiling checklist, and interview talking points.
-No fluff — just a practical, nerdy, battle-tested plan.

 # Project: Scalable Background Job System (like a minimal, production-grade Sidekiq / Bull)

 Think: an API to enqueue jobs, a scheduler, and a fleet of workers that process jobs reliably.
 Add metrics, tracing, graceful shutdown, retry/backoff, persistence, and autoscaling in a container.
 This hits concurrency, goroutines, channels, memory model, synchronization, networking, profiling, testing, modules, generics, and ops.